 The IRS can provide copies of exempt organization returns on a compact disk (CD-ROM).
-Requesters can order the complete set (all Forms 990 and 990-EZ or all Forms 990-PF filed for a year) or a partial set by state or by month.
-For more information on the cost and how to order CD-ROMs, call the toll-free Phone-Help number (1-877-829-5500) or write to the IRS in Cincinnati, OH at the address in General Instruction A.
+Requesters can order the complete set (all Forms 990 and 990-EZ or all Forms

+990-PF filed for a year) or a partial set by state or by month.
+For more information on the cost and how to order CD-ROMs, call the TEGE Customer Account Services toll-free number (1-877-829-5500) or write to the IRS in Cincinnati, OH, at the address in General Instruction A.

-The IRS may not disclose portions of an exemption application relating to any trade secrets, etc. See the instructions for Schedule B (Form 990, 990-EZ, or 990-PF) that discuss the disclosure of that schedule.
+The IRS may not disclose portions of an exemption application relating to any trade secrets, etc. Additionally, the IRS may not disclose the names and addresses of contributors.
+See the Instructions for Schedule B (Form 990, 990-EZ, or 990-PF) for more information about the disclosure of that schedule.

-You can only request Forms 990 or 990-EZ for section 527 organizations and Form 1120-POL for tax years beginning after June 30, 2000.
+You can only request Forms 990 or 990-EZ for section 527 organizations for tax years beginning after June 30, 2000.